JasperFx/jasper/documentation/documentation/messaging/handling/discovery.md

 * Type name ends with "Handler"
 * Type name ends with "Consumer"

-From the types, FubuMVC looks for any public instance method that either accepts a single parameter that is assumed to be the message type, or **one** parameter with one of these names: *message*, *input*, or *@event*.
+From the types, FubuMVC looks for any public instance method that either accepts a single parameter that is assumed to be the message type, or **one** parameter with one of these names: *message*, *input*, *command*, or *@event*.
+In addition, Jasper will also pick the first parameter as the input type regardless of parameter name if it is concrete, not a "simple" type like a string, date, or number, and not a "Settings" type.

 To make that concrete, here are some valid handler method signatures:

 <[sample:ValidMessageHandlers]>